h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 - ==A county-level four-week projection of expected county-level COVID-19 cases used to generate the hospital-level four-week projection==

-Therefore, starting a simulation requires selecting the state and county in which the hospital resides.
+Therefore, when preparing a simulation a hospital neeeds to specify it's state and county.

 !!! note

-    To learn how to start a simulation, see
+    - To learn how to prepare a simulation, see [Prepare simulation: specify hospital state and county](./simulation_settings.md#prepare-simulation-specify-hospital-state-and-county).

+    - To learn how the county-level four-week projection of expected county-level COVID-19 cases is generated, see

+    - To learn about the CHOS state-of-the-art forecasting models used during a simulation-based projection, see